Get in touch with EOSC-Life

 Why Do We Need European Research Infrastructures?

-By making high-quality facilities, resources, and services available to everyone, research infrastructures ensure that science is driven by excellence and not by the research capacity of the individual countries, economic sectors, or institutions.
+By making high-quality facilities, resources, and services available to everyone, RIs ensure that science is driven by excellence and not by the research capacity of the individual countries, economic sectors, or institutions.
 They also guarantee that this excellence is applied to reduce bottlenecks, extend the frontiers of scientific disciplines, and promote transformative technological development.

 Crossing Borders